yewyewXD/Frontend-Application/README.md

 - Change e-mail address
 - Change Password
 - The password must have certain properties:
-  - Password and password repetition are identical (please with indicator)
+  - "Password" and "Password repeat" fields need to be identical (including an indicator for this equality)
-  - password: Uppercase letters, lowercase letters, numbers and special characters (also with indicator, several colors for the password strength would be optimal)
+  - The password field should accept Uppercase letters, lowercase letters, numbers and special characters
+  - A multi-color password strength indicator should be implemented
 - Button to update the user data

 In the second tab (Address):